 Governmental funds - These funds are used to account for the same functions reported as governmental activities in the government-wide financial statements.
 These fund statements focus on how money flows into and out of these funds and the balances left at year-end that are available for spending.
 These funds are reported using an accounting method called modified accrual accounting, which measures cash and other financial assets that can be readily converted to cash.
 The governmental fund statements provide a detailed short-term view of the Town's general government operations and basic services it provides.
 Governmental fund information helps users determine whether there are more or fewer financial resources that can be spent in the near future to finance the Town's programs.
-We describe the relationship (or differences) between governmental funds in a reconciliation included with the fund financial statement of Activities) and governmental funds in a reconciliation included with the fund financial statements.
+We describe the relationship (or differences) between governmental activities (reported in the Statement of Net Position and the Statement of Activities) and governmental funds in a reconciliation included with the fund financial statements.
 The major governmental fund (as determined by generally accepted accounting principles) is the General Fund.
 The basic General Fund financial statements and reconciliation to governmental activities can be found on pages 17 through 20 of this report.